Fraxinus pennsylvanica: Utility to wildlife

 North American native ash tree species are used by North American frogs as a critical food source, as the leaves that fall from the trees are particularly suitable for tadpoles to feed upon in ponds (both temporary and permanent), large puddles, and other water sources.
 Species such as red maple, which are taking the place of ash due to the ash borer, are much less suitable for the frogs as a food source — resulting in poor frog survival rates and small frog sizes.
 It is the lack of tannins in the American ash varieties that makes them good for the frogs as a food source and also not resistant to the ash borer.
 Varieties of ash from outside North America typically have much higher tannin levels and resist the borer.
 Maples and various non-native invasive trees, trees that are taking the place of American ash species in the North American ecosystem, typically have much higher leaf tannin levels.
-Ash species native to North America also provide important habit and food for various other creatures that are native to North America.